Don’t Step Over Dollars to Chase Pennies

 How to Escape the Naivety of the Procrastinator, Without Falling into the Trap of the Miser

+Neither the procrastinator nor the miser has solid money habits that lead to wealth production.
 Yes, you have the responsibility to steward the resources you currently have, delay gratification, and build wealth before you enjoy it.

-How do you build time and money freedom without shooting yourself in the foot with the scarcity mindset of the miser?
+So, how do you build time and money freedom without shooting yourself in the foot with the scarcity mindset of the miser?
 How do you instead keep an abundance mindset while reaching towards your financial goals?

 In Today’s Conversation